pybamm-team/pybamm-cookie/README.md

-# pybamm-cookie-cutter
+# pybamm-cookiecutter

-Cookie cutter for battery modeling projects using PyBaMM
+This repository contains a `cookiecutter` template for battery modeling projects using PyBaMM, released under the [BSD-3-Clause license](LICENSE).
+Currently under active development.